owid/etl/docs/guides/harmonize-countries.md

     All our standardised country names are defined in our regions dataset (see [this YAML file](https://github.com/owid/etl/blob/master/etl/steps/data/garden/regions/2023-01-01/regions.yml)).

-Typically, harmonizing country names is done after the Meadow step and before the Garden step, and is is consolidated into a JSON dictionary, mapping the source's country names to our standard names:
+Typically, harmonizing country names is done after the Meadow step and before (or during) the Garden step, and is is consolidated into a JSON dictionary, which maps the source's country names to our standard names:

 ```json
 // some_step.countries.json